Geofencing and Geoframing

 How to Get Started

-Geofencing and geoframing are part of Choozle’s Supported Solutions and can be implemented with the help of our Client Experience team.
-To unlock and leverage this location-based targeting, please contact your Account Manager or our Support Team for assistance and more information.
+Geofencing and geoframing are part of Choozle's Supported Solutions.
+To unlock and leverage this powerful location-based targeting, please contact your Account Manager or our Client Support team for assistance and more information.

-As a result of the recent privacy legislation in Virginia, Connecticut, and Washington, our ability to execute geoframing or offline attribution within these states has been restricted.
-While real-time geofencing remains an option, functionalities such as targeting with a lookback window and tracking offline visit feeds are no longer viable in these regions.
+As a result of recent privacy legislation in Virginia, Connecticut, and Washington, our ability to execute historical location targeting tactics like geoframing or offline attribution within these states has been restricted.
+While real-time geofencing remains a viable option, functionalities such as targeting with a lookback window (geoframing) and tracking offline visit feeds (attribution) are no longer viable in these regions, as they involve the restricted use of sensitive historical location data.

 Geofencing and Geoframing Walkthrough